inhibitor1217/coffee-hmm/services/http-api/README.md

 To clarify:

-- To retrieve hidden cafes or cafe images, `{ operationType: "query", operation: "api.cafe.hidden" }` or `{ operationType: "query", "operation": "api.cafe.image.hidden" }` rules, respectively, is needed to be allowed at the requester's policy.
+- To retrieve hidden cafes or cafe images, `{ operationType: "query", operation: "api.cafe.hidden" }` or `{ operationType: "query", "operation": "api.cafe.image.hidden", "resource": cafeId }` rules, respectively, is needed to be allowed at the requester's policy.
 If the requester does not have the privilege, then `403 Forbidden` will be thrown.
 - `metadata` fields do not have concrete schema.
 It is set when the cafe is created or updated, and the data is retrieved as is.
 - `image.list` are ordered by its `index`.
 - Only one of the image among `image.list` is guaranteed to have `isMain: true`.